 Despite his blindness, Boswell still wanted to be a competitive athlete.
-He tested several sports before beginning golf, a game he did not try until his rehabilitation.
+He tested several sports before beginning golf.
 Boswell became increasingly talented at blind golf and quickly created a remarkable career with 17 national championships, 11 international championships and a long list of accolades.
 In fact, Highland Park renamed its golf course after he shot an 81 on Oct.
 5, 1956 – a world record for a blind golfer.

-The Veterans Administration Blind Services in Birmingham opened the Charley Boswell Southeastern Blind Rehabilitation Center in 1982.
-Additionally, he founded the Charley Boswell Celebrity Golf Classic and chaired the event for 15 years, raising more than $1.5 million for Birmingham’s Eye Foundation Hospital.
-Boswell also served as the president of the United States Blind Golfers Association from 1956 to 1976.
-Locally, he was inducted into the Birmingham Golf Association Hall of Fame in 1965 and into the Alabama Sports Hall of Fame in 1972, as well as many other organizations.
+Boswell founded the Charley Boswell Celebrity Golf Classic, raising more than $1.5 million for Birmingham’s Eye Foundation Hospital.
+Boswell also served as the president of the United States Blind Golfers Association and was inducted into the Birmingham Golf Association Hall of Fame and the Alabama Sports Hall of Fame.

-The plaque pictured above flanks the first tee.
+On the first tee at Highland Park sits a plaque in honor of Mr. Boswell.
 The tee marker serves as a reminder of how truly inspirational Mr. Boswell was, as well as his ongoing support of this community and our nation’s veterans.

 Highland Park proudly celebrates its namesake Charley Boswell - the athlete, humanitarian and Birmingham native who not only defied the odds in his own life, but who also improved the lives of many others and continues to do so through his charitable legacy.